Spain

 • For the budget solo travellers, Lloret de Mar welcomes you as there is the option to stay in a hostel.

-LOFT HOSTAL (rated 8.5 on Hostelworld) is in the perfect location, only 250m from the main beach, 500m from the bus station, essentially in the heart of town with bars/restaurants/supermarkets/all you may need nearby.
-The hostel has a kitchen too – always a necessity (for me at least!).
+LOFT HOSTAL is only 250m from the main beach and 500m from the bus station – essentially in the heart of town with bars/restaurants/supermarkets/all you may need nearby.
+The hostel has a kitchen too (always helps when sticking to a budget!).
+You can check availability and prices here.

 Do bare in mind, however, that depending on when you are travelling, sometimes in Lloret de Mar it’s not much more expensive to stay in an apartment or hotel, if you fancy your own space for some nights.
 If you’re travelling in a pair (or more), it likely would work out cheaper to stay in one of these options over a hostel (which is nice if you’re usually living the hostel life as I am!).
 A little extra luxury!